yandex-cloud/docs/en/billing/quickstart/index.md

 <br/>Link your corporate bank card:
       - Click **Add card**.
       - Enter the bank card details: the 16-digit number, expiry date, and CVV (on the back of the card).
-      - Click **Save**.
+      - Click **Link**.

       [!INCLUDE [payment-card-types](../_includes/payment-card-types.md)]

    > [!NOTE]
    >
    > Linking a bank card is only necessary for creating a billing account.
 Funds from the associated card can only be debited after [activating the paid version](../operations/activate-commercial.md).
 At any time after creating a payment account, you can [change your payment method](../operations/change-payment-method.md).
    >

       [!INCLUDE [yandex-account](../_includes/payment-card-validation.md)]